daniel-bocan/custom-windows-hotkeys/README.md

 ### 5. Set up Power schemes (recommended, if you want to use them)
 In order for the script to use schemes and Energy saver, they need to be set up first.
-It is not neccessery to set this up.
+It is not necessary to set this up.
 If they aren't set up, the script will create all the necessary schemes and can switch between them.
 However the Energy saver will not be used, which is the most important part, so it will be almost useless without setting this up.

 There are two schemes script use:
 - Balanced Power scheme - Default scheme, system use (already there)